Find out how UCAT percentiles work and get section-by-section statistics.

 The UCAT is just one of the aspects of your application that is considered.
 There’s no cut-off score for the UCAT.
 Your GCSEs are a strong influencing factor.

 Your UCAT score and GCSEs are combined for interview selection.
 For 2018, a competitive score was 2460 and for 2019 it was 2420.

 Your UCAT score needs to be in the top eight deciles (i.e. above the 20th percentile).
 Selection for the interview is based on academic requirements, the Roles and Responsibilities Form, and your UCAT score.

 Don’t worry if you got a low UCAT score.
 The test is just one route into medicine.

 There are many other ways to get into medical school, such as programmes which don't require the UCAT, schools which require the BMAT and studying oversees.

-Read more about where to study with low UCAT score.
+Read more about where to study with a low UCAT score.

-Dental schools’ UCAT requirements vary from university to university.
+UCAT requirements for dental schools vary from university to university.

 Some universities, such as the University of Dundee, will rank you solely based on your UCAT score.